Timeline: Britain's phone-hacking scandal

 July 8 - Andy Coulson, a former News of the World editor, who also served as Prime Minister David Cameron's chief media adviser, is arrested on suspicion of conspiring to intercept communications.

-July 13 - News Corp withdraws its bid for BSkyB.
+July 13 - News Corp withdraws its bid for BSkyB BSY.L.
 Tom Crone, legal manager at News International, resigns.
 Two days later Rebekah Brooks, a former News of the World editor, resigns as chief executive of News International.

 July 19 - Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
 His son James Murdoch and Brooks are also questioned.